deliciousbrains/better-search-replace/README.txt

 == Changelog ==

 = Unreleased =
-* New: Plugin updates are now retrieved from WP Engine's own plugin updates service
+* Security: The plugin now uses its own update mechanism from WP Engine servers
 * New: Dependencies have been updated

 = 1.4.8 - September 3, 2024 =